jundalisay/superb/content/en/research/newton/system/gravity.md

 it is
-both areas and orb increase; and from the increase of demonstrated that the forces are not directed to the axis of pole,
+both areas and orb increase; and from the increase of demonstrated that the forces are not directed to the axis of pole, -->

-And
-this difficulty (Cor.
+This difficulty (Cor.
 1, Prop.
-II) arises from the twofold observed in the fixed stars, one diurnal round the axis of And the earth, the other exceedingly slow round the axis of the ecliptic. of forces so a thereof the explication composition perplexed and requires the earth.
+2) arises from the twofold motion observed in the stars:
+- one diurnal around the axis of the earth
+- the other exceedingly slow round the axis of the ecliptic.

-motion that
-is
-is hardly to be reconciled with any physical theory.
+This requires forces so perplexed and variable that it cannot be reconciled with any physical theory.